lightspaceliam/simple-test/ReadMe.md

   - Required
   - String lengths

-Supports criteria - query students assigned to faculty: Medicine and demonstrates utilization of Func
+Supports criteria - query students assigned to faculty: **Medicine** and demonstrates utilization of Func

 ### EntitiesService

-**Class library:** initial implementation facilitating generic CRUD functionality.
+**Class library:** initial implementation facilitating generic CRUD functionality and overrides the concrete implementation to demonstrate querying for Students by Faculty name.

 Supports criteria - query students assigned to faculty: Medicine and demonstrates utilization of Func